Now Reading

 5. The Godfather (1972)

-Mario Puzo’s novel talked about family bonding and sibling rivalries, in a gangster world.
+Mario Puzo’s novel talks about family bonding and sibling rivalries, in a gangster world.
 It was the first mafia film with a cast that consisted mostly of Italians.
 The film captured the essence of the book to the highest order.

-The detailing, the performances, the cinematography were top-notch.
+The detailing, the performances, cinematography were top-notch.
 If there is a novel or a film that’s universally found in everyone’s library, it’s this one.

 Watch The Godfather on Amazon Prime